imran-5/pgRouting-Direction-API/README.md

 - edit `config/config.js` file according to your postgres connection, pgRouting table name and express js settings.

-- *if your pgrouting database table name/schema or columns is different, you have to change the query schema in `model/pgrouting.js`
+- *if your pgrouting database table schema/name of columns is different, you have to change the query schema in `model/pgrouting.js`

 ## install modules